 The event is approximately 22 km, with two drivers completing 11 km segments each.
+A completely filled fuel tank is required to be eligible to run this event.
 No refueling is allowed during the event.
 Each team is given three minutes to complete the driver change.